Michigan Bucket List: Turnip Rock

 How to get to Turnip Rock

 Turnip Rock is not accessible to the public by land.
 So, how do you get there?
-Kayaking or boating is the most popular way to go.
+Kayaking and boating are the most popular ways to go.

-If you are looking to rent a kayak, Port Austin Kayak is a great resource.
+If you want to rent a kayak, Port Austin Kayak is a great resource.
 For those new to kayaking, they offer basic instructions and pointers before visitors hit the water.
 The rental fleet includes high-performance recreational kayaks suitable for beginners and experienced kayakers alike.

 A four-hour rental is $45 for a single kayak and the 7-mile out-and-back excursion will take you to Thumbnail Point, Turnip Rock, and exploring through the Sea Caves.
-The journey itself is an estimated 2-4 hour round trip.
+The journey itself is an estimated 2- to 4-hour round trip.

 Another option to see Turnip rock is by booking a boat tour.
-The Turnip Rock Boat tour offers a guided opportunity to explore the captivating landscape and history of the area.
+Visitors to the area can check the Port Austin Area Chamber of Commerce to find guided opportunities to explore the captivating landscape and history of the area.
+Licensed captains take USCG certified vessels for a safe, relaxing 75- to 90-minute trips.

 When to go to Turnip Rock